EleanorWhite/EleanorWhite.github.io/about.md

 permalink: /about/
 ---

 This is a blog.
-This is blog is currently just for test purposes and contains no content.
+It is currently just for test purposes and contains no content.